mhe747/dawnboard/README.md

 	in Target :
 	$ ls -l /dev/i2c*
 	$ ls -l /dev/spi*
+	$ ls -l /dev/ttyS*
-	if files are not present in /dev, it means you have to download required kernel patches and dtb file to enable I2C and SPI.
-Please contact kernel hackers to achieve the kernel adaptation.
+	if files are not present in /dev, it means you have to download required kernel patches and dtb file to enable I2C and SPI,  UART...
+Read BeagleSDR_KernelHack.md

 ## SPI